-Earliar funds released by the centre were required to be sanctioned from State Finance Department, the lenghty process resulted in delay.
+Earlier funds released by the centre were required to be sanctioned from State Finance Department, the lengthy process resulted in delay.
 Now funds are released by the administrative department.

-2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies.In Case of delay of release of funds from State or District level
+2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies.

-In Case of delay of release of funds from State or District level mid-day-meal is served to students by transferring funds available in respective schools from other components.
+In Case of delay of release of funds from State or District level mid day-meal is served to students by transferring funds available in respective schools from other components.

-2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.
+2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year, like creation of corpus funds, adoption of green channel scheme, advance release of State share etc.